Why Capable Mothers Feel Lost Abroad

 Expat Overwhelm, interestingly, isn’t universal.
 Not every expat experiences it.

-Some people settle into their new lives without problem.
+Some people settle into their new lives without a problem.
 Why are they so lucky?
 What’s different about their experience?

 Partly, your temperament is to blame.
 Some people are just more adaptable than others.